craigem/blog/content/posts/nix/starting-simple-hydra.md

         ];
       };
     }
+    # This is the end of the nix file for the hydra instance

 Place all of that configuration in a file called `simple_hydra.nix` and we're ready to start powering up.